 Investing in your future as a student is one of the most important steps you will take in your life.
 ATSU can help you put together a financially sound aid package that will let you focus on your education instead of worrying about how you will finance it.

-We see our role in the Office of Student Financial Services as helping you with your finances, so you can concentrate on your academics.
-We are here to serve you.
-Please email our office at email@example.com or call us at 1.866.626.2878 ext.
-2529.
+We see our role in Enrollment Services as helping you with your finances, so you can concentrate on your academics.
+Please email our office at email@example.com or call us at 1.660.626.2019.

 The calendar represents ATSU-SOMA curricular plans which may be altered from time to time.
 The provisions of the calendar do not constitute an irrevocable contract between ATSU and its students.